0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

-- I am a **Student Assistant (SA)** for this course in 2023 Fall now.
-This job requires me to answer students' questions in the lab classroom on 14:00 - 16:00, Tuesday,  answer students' questions in QQ group, design assignments and check assignments, check lab practices and register scores for each examinee.
+- I was a **Student Teaching Assistant (SA)** for this course in the Fall semester of 2023.
+This job requires me to answer students' questions in the lab classroom from 14:00 - 16:00, on Tuesday,  answer students' questions in the QQ group, design assignments and check assignments, check lab practices and register scores for each examinee.

-  The main contributions as a student assistant is summarized as follows:
+  The main contributions as a student assistant are summarized as follows:

   > Responsible for the design of Assignment1 in 2023 Fall.
   >